intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/onnx/README.md

 conda activate zoo
 pip install --pre --upgrade analytics-zoo[automl]
 ```

-## Options
-* `--epoch` Max number of epochs to train in each trial.
-Default to be 1.

 ## Prepare data
 **autotsest**: We are using the `nyc taxi` provided by NAB, from 2014-07-01 to 2015-01-31 taxi fare information For more details, please refer to [here](https://raw.githubusercontent.com/numenta/NAB/v1.0/data/realKnownCause/nyc_taxi.csv)